spacotto/grimoire/C/bitwise-operations.md

 ```

 ## Important Notes
-Bitwise operations work on integer types (char, short, int, long).
-The right shift behaviour for signed integers is implementation-defined—it may perform arithmetic shift (preserving sign bit) or logical shift (filling with zeros).
-For unsigned integers, right shift always fills with zeros.
+- Bitwise operations work on integer types (`char`, `short`, `int`, `long`).
+- The right shift behaviour for signed integers is implementation-defined.
+It may perform an arithmetic shift (preserving the sign bit) or logical shift (filling with zeros).
+- For unsigned integers, right shift always fills with zeros.
-Avoid shifting by a negative amount or by more bits than the type width—this causes undefined behaviour.
+- Avoid shifting by a negative amount or by more bits than the type width.
+This causes undefined behaviour.

 Practical Example:
 ```